ethereum/remix-project/CONTRIBUTING.md

 # Contributing

 Everyone is very welcome to contribute on the codebase of Remix.
-Please reach us in [Gitter](https://gitter.im/ethereum/remix) in case of any queries.
+Please join our [Discord](https://discord.gg/mh9hFCKkEq) in case of any queries.

 ## Development
 Remix libraries work closely with [Remix IDE](https://remix.ethereum.org).
 Each library has a readme to explain its application.

-When you add a code in any library, please ensure you add related tests.
-You can visit [here](https://github.com/ethereum/remix-ide#installation) to test your changes by linking the remix libraries with Remix IDE.
+When you add a code in any library, please ensure you add related unit tests.

 ## Coding style